Ahmadomid8761/Course-work/README.md

-i created Gethib for my final year of my course work at University of west London. this is specifically made for Database course work.
+I created a GitHub repository for my final year coursework at the University of West London.
+This was specifically made for my Database module.